 Construction starts on direct tram connection to Brussels Airport

-Construction will be carried out in phases and coordinated with other major infrastructure works in the area, including the redevelopment of the Ring Road and the airport interchange.
+Work will be carried out in phases and coordinated with other major infrastructure projects in the area, including the redevelopment of the ring road and the airport interchange.

-The initial phase will focus on works along Da Vincilaan in Zaventem, among other locations, and will mainly involve utility upgrades and adjustments to existing infrastructure.
+The initial phase will focus on works along Da Vincilaan in Zaventem and will mainly involve utility upgrades and adjustments to existing infrastructure.
 These interventions are required before tram tracks and stops can be installed at a later stage.

-The tram line is expected to become operational by 2031 or 2032 and is set to improve access to the airport and nearby business parks.
+The line is expected to become operational by 2031 or 2032 and is intended to improve access to the airport and nearby business parks.

-The project forms part of a broader construction programme, through which the Flemish government is investing in alternatives to car use, including public transport and cycling infrastructure.
-The aim is to ease pressure on the Brussels Ring Road and encourage a shift towards more sustainable modes of transport.
+The project is part of a broader construction programme, through which the Flemish government is investing in alternatives to car use, including public transport and cycling infrastructure.
+The aim is to ease pressure on the Brussels ring road and encourage a shift towards more sustainable modes of transport.

 Related news